-- Does the car reflect professional build quality? - Are components properly designed and sized for the anticipated loads? - Are components property designed and sized for the anticipated - Have appropriate materials been selected and used? - Is the weight of the car reasonable?
+- Does the car reflect professional build quality? - Are components properly designed and sized for the anticipated loads? - Have appropriate materials been selected and used? - Is the weight of the car reasonable?
 Excessive?
 Unreliably light? - Are the chassis load paths well though out?
 Are loads located at frame nodes? - Does the chassis have sufficient torsional rigidity? - Have attachments (welds, fasteners, bonded joints, etc.) been properly analyzed and implemented? (e.g., proper adhesive selection, weld stress relief, etc.) - Where is the weakest link, from a durability point of view? - Have adequate drag-reduction strategies been employed?
-Validated? - Does the team understand fundamental principals of aerodynamics? - Has radiator/oil cooler ducting been adequately designed and executed? - Has airflow to brakes been considered? - Has the need for wings or under-tray been established / justified? - Does the team know the CD, CL, and frontal area of their car? - Other - Other
+Validated? - Does the team understand fundamental principals of aerodynamics? - Has radiator/oil cooler ducting been adequately designed and executed? - Has airflow to brakes been considered? - Has the need for wings or under-tray been established / justified? - Does the team know the CD, CL, and frontal area of their car? - Other - Other - Other